Nucleosome: Histone post-translational modifications

 Since they were discovered in the mid-1960s, histone modifications have been predicted to affect transcription.
-The fact that most of the early post-translational modifications found were concentrated within the tail extensions that protrude from the nucleosome core lead to two main theories regarding the mechanism of histone modification.
+The fact that most of the early post-translational modifications found were concentrated within the tail extensions that protrude from the nucleosome core led to two main theories regarding the mechanism of histone modification.
 The first of the theories suggested that they may affect electrostatic interactions between the histone tails and DNA to "loosen" chromatin structure.
 Later it was proposed that combinations of these modifications may create binding epitopes with which to recruit other proteins.
 Recently, given that more modifications have been found in the structured regions of histones, it has been put forward that these modifications may affect histone-DNA and histone-histone interactions within the nucleosome core.
 Modifications (such as acetylation or phosphorylation) that lower the charge of the globular histone core are predicted to "loosen" core-DNA association; the strength of the effect depends on location of the modification within the core.

 Some modifications have been shown to be correlated with gene silencing; others seem to be correlated with gene activation.
 Common modifications include acetylation, methylation, or ubiquitination of lysine; methylation of arginine; and phosphorylation of serine.
 The information stored in this way is considered epigenetic, since it is not encoded in the DNA but is still inherited to daughter cells.
 The maintenance of a repressed or activated status of a gene is often necessary for cellular differentiation.

 Histone variants

 Although histones are remarkably conserved throughout evolution, several variant forms have been identified.
 This diversification of histone function is restricted to H2A and H3, with H2B and H4 being mostly invariant.
 H2A can be replaced by H2AZ (which leads to reduced nucleosome stability) or H2AX (which is associated with DNA repair and T cell differentiation), whereas the inactive X chromosomes in mammals are enriched in macroH2A.
 H3 can be replaced by H3.3 (which correlates with activate genes and regulatory elements) and in centromeres H3 is replaced by CENPA.

+Also viruses can form nucleosome particles that include variants of canonical histones, which are sometimes fused in doublets in the same polipeptide chain thus giving place to a double histone fold.